DonOutcast/React-Team-Members/README.md

 ## Project on C.
-*Ghost to uppercase the first letter at the beginning of a word.*
+*Write a program that will convert the initial letter of a word to uppercase.*